Updated: Mar 28

 All This Could Be Yours: This books switches perspective with each chapter, and two or three times it switched to someone not clearly related to the main story.
 I thought for awhile that a family with two adult children had three adult children because it wasn't clear that it had switched out of the family.
 I caught up eventually.
 It's a real #metoo book, about the damage a bad man can do, specifically in this case to his wife and kids.
 It's also about the women in his family with complicated feelings about him, about his work, and how he treats them.

 American Bloomsbury: This is a group biography of Concord, Mass. at the time of Emerson and Thoreau.
 It keeps going into their romantic relationships and not talking about their work as much.
 I think it's supposed to make them seem more human, but I'd rather hear about their work.
 Also, at one point it said that the status of married women back then was almost as bad as enslaved people.
 I don't know from the narration if that is what one of those people wrote in a journal or article, or if the author had that opinion.
-Either way... no, they didn't.
+Either way... it's a reach.
 I think she was making a point about their lack of legal rights, but it was not the same.
 Also, it's always describing the weather and the scenery.
 I guess it's possible to know about these things from journal entries and almanacs, but it doesn't add anything for me.
 I wonder if I'd like it better if I was reading instead of listening.
 I am learning a good deal about their personal lives.
 I learned alot about Margaret Fuller, who I'd always heard of, but only vaguely.
 She was pretty interesting.
 Reader: Kate Reading

 Nothing to See Here: How can a book about two troubled kids be this funny?
 Actually, it's about one troubled 28-year-old and two troubled kids.
 Lillian has been asked by her high school best friend, Madison, to be a governess to Madison's two step-children, who burst into flames when they're upset.
 It's all light-hearted until Lillian actually meets the two children.
 She begins to question the whole arrangement and her role in it.
 This was really good.
 I went through it so fast.
 (Light-hearted has been underlined by spell-check, and one of the suggested replacements is light-heated, which for this book is pretty spot-on.
 But I'm keeping light-hearted.)